aparna4scholas/book-store-app/README.md

  -->create react app with file name bookstore -->install react dom and axios .
  -->create class components and function components under src file.
- -->create a navbar to display title and list -->navbar has
+ -->create a navbar function in navbar.js to display title and list -->navbar has header and list of items
+ --> link  list of items to the list
+ --> import components in app.js
+ --> import BrowserRouter, Router, Switch, Route from react-dom to implement Router,Switch,Route tags.
+--> by using Router,Switch give exact path for the components.
+-->